Avi Bluth: Biography and military service

 Bluth was born in Jerusalem to Efraim and Shoshana.
 He lived in the West Bank settlement of Neve Tzuf.
 He was drafted into the IDF in 1993.
 He volunteered as a paratrooper in the Paratroopers Brigade, and in 1995 became an infantry officer after completing Officer Candidate School.
 Bluth served as a platoon leader at the 890 paratroop battalion and fought in South Lebanon.
 Later on he commanded the 101st "Peten" paratrooper battalion during Operation Cast Lead in which he was injured.
 Afterwards he commanded Maglan Unit.
 His next position was as the commander of the Judea Regional Brigade.
 Later on he commanded a reserve Paratroopers Brigade.
 In 2017, he was appointed as the commander of the 89th Commando Brigade and in 2018 he was chosen to be the next Military Secretary to the Prime Minister.
-While serving as the Military Secretary to the Prime Minister, he was reprimanded by the Chief of the General Staff, Gadi Eisenkot on January 4, 2019, for not delivering on time the Prime Minister's directive to delay the evacuation of Amona.
+While serving as the Military Secretary to the Prime Minister, he was reprimanded by the Chief of the General Staff, Gadi Eisenkot on 4 January 2019, for not delivering on time the Prime Minister's directive to delay the evacuation of Amona.
 In 2021, he was appointed as the commander of the Judea and Samaria Division.

-He commanded the 101st Paratrooper battalion, 89th Commando Brigade, the Judea Regional Brigade, and the Judea and Samaria Division.
-He occupied the office during the crackdown against a wave of terror attacks which began in March 2022.
-During the crackdown and the effort to neutralize militant terror cells around the West Bank, codename Operation Wave Breaker, the number of battalions under Bluth comman more than doubled, from 11 in time he took office to 27 by July 2023.
-Bluth also commanded the division during Gaza war with its spillover to the West Bank.

-On June 20, 2024, Bluth was promoted to the rank of Aluf (major general), and on July 8, 2024, he was appointed as the commander of the Central Command (Israel).
+On 20 June 2024, Bluth was promoted to the rank of Aluf (major general), and on 8 July 2024, he was appointed as the commander of the Central Command (Israel).

-In August 2025 the Israeli NGO "Association for Civil Rights in Israel" (ACRI) requested the chief military advocats office to investigate Avi Bluth for possible warcimes.
-The General had announced collective punishment for Palestinians in an interview, stating that villages, which were home to Palestinian "terrorists," would pay a heavy price and could be surrounded, subjected to a curfew or "landscape remodeling."
+In August 2025 the Israeli NGO "Association for Civil Rights in Israel" (ACRI) requested the chief military advocats office to investigate Avi Bluth for possible war cimes.
+The general had announced in an interview that villages which were home to Palestinian "terrorists" would pay a heavy price and could be surrounded, subjected to a curfew or "landscape remodeling."
 After the interview, Bluths soldiers destroyed hundreds of trees in Palestinian orchards around the village al-Mughayyir.
 The NGO pointed out in its letter to Yifat Tomer-Yerushalmis office, that although there have been rights violations in the West Bank on a daily basis, this was the first time, that a General had publicly boasted about his troops participation.

+On 2 August 2026, while Bluth was at a military briefing on the West Bank, Defence Minister Israel Katz announced his intention to replace him as Central Command chief with Dado Bar Kalifa over Bluth's objection to Katz refusing to renew an administrative detention order for an Israeli settler accused of sexual violence against a Palestinian in Khirbet Humsa al-Fawqa.
+Katz later backtracked on his statement after facing criticism from the IDF and members of the opposition, including former defense ministers Benny Gantz and Yoav Gallant.